regulatre/hamsterwheel/README.md

 ## Calibration

 Before "going live" the kids and I drew up the project on paper and discussed each component.
 We each took turns taking measurements of the wheels, and installing the wheel speed sensor magnets.
-The measurements we took included: radius, and circumfrance.
-We checked, and double-checked the most important metric (circumfrance) by rolling the wheel on the table next to a tape measure, and writing down each measurement, throwing out the bad ones, and averaging the most accurate ones.
+The measurements we took included: radius, each kid's height and width, the cat's height, and wheel circumfrence.
+Not all measurements were needed but the kids tend to get carried away when they are inspired.
+We checked, and double-checked the most important metric (circumfrence) by rolling the wheel on the table next to a tape measure, and writing down each measurement, throwing out the bad ones, and averaging the most accurate ones.

 In the application, a wide range of calibrations, and logic had to be added to carefully measure each revolution once and only once.
 The signal coming into the ADC is a typical impulse signal, where the waves grow rapidly to a peak and then decline rapidly.
 By defining a trigger threshold, and trigger direction, I wrote code that detects each revolution very effectively and thus far doesn't show any signs of invalid data (we'll see in a few weeks when I have more data to look at too).